PALM HARBOR MUSEUM

 To receive our e-newsletter (issued monthly and additionally on occasion for special announcements), join our mailing list via the subscribe form at the bottom of this page or email us your request to be added at [email protected].

-We'll keep you updated on museum news, activities, programs, special events, and announcements, and of course, you may unsubscribe at any time.
+We'll update you on museum news, activities, programs, special events, and announcements, and of course, you may unsubscribe at any time.

-VIEW APRIL 2025 ISSUE PALM HARBOR MUSEUM E-News
+VIEW JUNE/JULY 2025 ISSUE PALM HARBOR MUSEUM E-News

 Join Our Mailing List